Camera type: Single Lens Reflex (SLR)

 Canon later revised some of its cameras again, though with smaller changes, and added an n designation.
 In this case the FTb became the FTbn.
 The cameras aren't marked with the n designation, though.
 You have to know what to look for to tell them apart.

 FTs were mid-tier cameras, but many people looked at them as a somewhat scaled-down F-1 at an affordable price.
 They're excellent student cameras, were valued by pros as back-up cameras, and by many amateurs who found them to be very rugged and capable.
-Their prices have held up very well—a good FTbn can run around $100 in good condition, even more than a younger, more capable AE-1.
+Their prices have held up very well—a good FTbn may still fetch more than a younger, more capable AE-1.

 For more information: Canon Camera Museum